Polyjet 3D Printing Explained

 When deciding whether to use PolyJet, consider the project’s specific needs and whether the benefits outweigh the higher cost.
 For example, let’s say the project requires a high level of detail or a material not available with other technologies.
 In that case, PolyJet may be the most cost-effective option.

-Materials and Support Materials Used in PolyJet
+Materials and Support Material Used in PolyJet

 These include: